Þóra Kristín Jónsdóttir

-Þóra Kristín Jónsdóttir (born 30 March 1997) is an Icelandic basketball player who plays the point guard position for AKS Falcon in the Danish Kvindebasketligaen and the Icelandic national basketball team.
+Þóra Kristín Jónsdóttir (born 30 March 1997) is an Icelandic basketball player who plays the point guard position for Haukar in the Úrvalsdeild kvenna and the Icelandic national basketball team.
 She won the Icelandic championship with Haukar in 2018 while also being named to the Úrvalsdeild Domestic All-First Team and finishing third in the selection of the Icelandic Women's Basketball Player of the Year.
-In 2022, she won the Danish championship and the Danish Cup with AKS Falcon.
+She won the Danish championship ind 2022 and 2023 and the Danish Cup in 2022 with AKS Falcon.
+In 2025, she was named the Úrvalsdeild Domestic Player of the Year and won the Icelandic championship for the second time in her career.